jon-lin/DataVizPortfolio/README.md

 * [Live link][live-link]

 ## Description
 A collection of my D3.js work on a single website.
-Click on any thumbnail to open  and interact with any visualization without needing to leave the site.
+Click on any thumbnail to open and interact with a visualization without needing to leave the site.

 ## Technologies/Libraries Used
 * React.js